nrwl/nx/docs/shared/migration/lerna-and-nx.md

 > In case you missed it, Nrwl, the company behind Nx, [took over stewardship of Lerna](https://blog.nrwl.io/lerna-is-dead-long-live-lerna-61259f97dbd9).
 This opens up a range of new opportunities for integrating the two.
 Continue reading to learn more.

+[Lerna](https://lerna.js.org/) is a popular JavaScript monorepo management tool and which can be used in combination with Nx.
 Lerna does three main things:

-- managing dependencies (`lerna bootstrap`)
-- running commands for a single or multiple packages (`lerna run`)
+1. it runs commands for a single package or multiple packages (`lerna run`)
+2. it manages dependencies (`lerna bootstrap`)
-- publish your packages, including version management and changelog generation (`lerna publish`)
+3. it publishes your packages, handles version management, and does changelog generation (`lerna publish`)

-A common pain point with Lerna is when it comes to scaling monorepos.
-This is **where Nx shines**.
+While Lerna is good at managing dependencies and publishing, it can quickly become painful to scale Lerna based monorepos, simply because Lerna is slow.
+That's where Nx shines and where it can really speed up your monorepo.

+If you are about to setup a new monorepo from scratch, you can directly [go with Nx](/getting-started/nx-setup).
+If you have an existing Lerna monorepo, you can easily integrate the two.

+For a discussion on #2, see [dependency management](#dependency-management) below.
+For a discussion on #3, see [version management](#version-Management--publishing) below.

 ## Speed up Lerna with Nx's powerful task scheduler